 It is, however, illegal for minors to use cell phones while driving.
 According to the National Highway Traffic Safety Administration, 10% of all fatal crashes nationwide, and 15% of crashes involving injuries were the result of distracted driving in 2015.
 Distracted driving incidents decreased slightly in 2016 but still accounted for a significant number of crashes resulting in death or serious injuries.
 The NHTSA divides distracted driving into three categories: Manual distractions, in which the driver’s hands leave the steering wheel, visual distractions, in which the driver’s attention leaves the road, and cognitive distractions, in which the driver’s attention is diverted.
 Texting or sending emails while driving, of course, involves all three types of distractions.
 Other activities that often distract drivers are eating, putting on makeup, fixing one’s hair, and taking selfies.

 Drivers can be distracted by loud music on the radio, and by conversations on the phone or with passengers.
 Ironically, accidents are often caused when drivers take their attention off the road in order to look at the aftermath of a previous accident.
 If you were in a crash because another driver was not paying proper attention, you should speak with a Colorado Springs distracted driving lawyer.

 After an accident, police, and insurance investigators will search for evidence to explain how the accident happened and who was at fault.
 Police investigations, while helpful, are often less thorough than those done by private investigators, especially if the accident is deemed “minor” by the police.
 After an accident in which you or a loved one has been injured, it is important that you have access to all available evidence.
-A Colorado Springs car accident attorney can call a team of investigators to the scene before vital evidence is destroyed.
+A Colorado Springs attorney can call a team of investigators to the scene to recover vital evidence of distracted driving before it is destroyed.
 Evidence that may indicate distracted driving might include: